-CAUTION Having more than 0.1 mL of the calibration compound can damage the calibration gas flow module.
-Be sure that there is less than 0.1 mL of the calibration compound in the vial.
+CAUTION Having more than 0.1 mL of the calibration compound can contaminate the calibration gas flow module.
+Be sure that less than 0.1 mL of the calibration compound is in the vial.
+Be sure that liquid does not get into the flow module when you reattach the vial.

 - 4. Add the calibration compound. - a.
 Draw up no more than 0.1 mL of calibration compound into a clean syringe. - b.
-Insert the syringe in the calibration compound vial until it comes in contact with the white frit at the bottom of the vial. - c.
+Insert the syringe in the calibration compound vial. - c.
 Inject no more than 0.1 mL of calibration compound into the white frit.
 The frit absorbs the calibration compound, so if the calibration compound is pooled (calibrant covers the top of the frit), then you have too much in the vial.
 Immediately pour out the excess calibrant according to local environmental regulations. - 5.
 Remove the syringe from the calibration compound vial. - 6.
 Reinstall the calibration compound vial to the calibration gas flow module.
-Tighten by turning clockwise. - 7.
+Turn the vial clockwise to tighten it. - 7.
 Reinstall the cover to the calibration compound vial compartment.